JohnPaulinePineda/Portfolio_Project_59/docs/index.md

     * In total, 34 observations were affected, consisting of 16 unique occurrences and 19 subsequent duplicates.
     * These 19 duplicates spanned 16 distinct variations, meaning some variations had multiple duplicates.
     * To clean the dataset, all 19 duplicate rows were removed, retaining only the first occurrence of each of the 16 unique variations.
-2. Missing data noted for 1 variable with Null.Count>0 and Fill.Rate<1.0.
+2. No missing data noted for any variable with Null.Count>0 and Fill.Rate<1.0.
-    * <span style="color: #FF0000">Adenopathy</span>: Null.Count = 34, Fill.Rate = 0.906
-3. Given only a single variable with missing data observed, there were 34 observations noted with Missing.Rate= 0.058824 out of all 17 variables.
-4. Low variance observed for 8 variables with First.Second.Mode.Ratio>5.
+3. Low variance observed for 8 variables with First.Second.Mode.Ratio>5.
     * <span style="color: #FF0000">Hx_Radiotherapy</span>: First.Second.Mode.Ratio = 51.000 (comprised 2 category levels)
     * <span style="color: #FF0000">M</span>: First.Second.Mode.Ratio = 19.222 (comprised 2 category levels)
     * <span style="color: #FF0000">Thyroid_Function</span>: First.Second.Mode.Ratio = 15.650 (comprised 5 category levels)